 Schedule variance = EV – PV = $1000 – $2000 = -$1000.

 Cost variance = EV – AC = $1000 – $800 = $200.

 The negative schedule variance indicates that the task is falling behind, but the positive cost variance indicates that it’s under budget.

 While dealing with hundreds of tasks in huge projects, cost control can provide the level of transparency that decision makers require to respond quickly to the situation.

 Project Cost Software

-Cost management, similar to other aspects of project management, gets complex with many variables in play.
-The process itself is elaborate, needing attention to detail along with a rigorous approach.
+Cost management, similar to other aspects of project management, becomes complex with many variables in play.
+The process itself is elaborate and demands attention to detail along with a rigorous approach.
 The use of project management software can simplify this process considerably.

 Let’s look at a few advantages of using project cost management software:

 - Automation of cumbersome quantitative analysis during estimation and measurement helps avoid manual errors

 - Integration of data across planning, estimation, budgeting, and control enables continuous monitoring and quick, proactive responses, rather than one-off interventions